Understand

 Monasteries are referred to by their Dzongkha title of lhakhang or gompa.

-- Chakhar Lhakhang (Iron Castle).
-This small and unassuming temple marks the site of the palace of Sindhu Raja, the Indian monarch who first invited Guru Rimpoche to Bhutan.
-The original palace was said to be made of iron and nine stories in height.
-The current building was constructed by Dorji Lingpa in the 14th century.
+- Chakhar Lhakhang (Iron Castle): This modest temple marks the site of the palace of Sindhu Raja, the Indian king who first invited Guru Rinpoche to Bhutan.
+The original palace, said to be made of iron and nine stories high, was once located here.
+The present building was constructed in the 14th century by Dorji Lingpa.

-- 2 Kurje Lhakhang (also Kurjey).
-One of Bhutan's most sacred monasteries.
-A body print of Guru Rinpoche is preserved in a cave around which the oldest of the three buildings is built.
-The original building was constructed in 1652 by Trongsa Penlop, while the latest addition was added by the late Queen Mother Ashi Kesang Wangchuck in 1990.
-A huge cypress tree (or perhaps a decedent tree) that over hangs the building is said to have grown from Guru Rinpoche's walking stick.
+- Kurje Lhakhang: One of Bhutan's holiest monasteries, Kurje Lhakhang preserves a body imprint of Guru Rinpoche in a cave around which the oldest of its three buildings is constructed.
+The initial structure was built in 1652 by the Trongsa Penlop, while a more recent addition was made by the late Queen Mother Ashi Kesang Wangchuck in 1990.
+A massive cypress tree, possibly a descendant of the original, grows above the building and is believed to have sprung from Guru Rinpoche’s walking stick.

-- Lhodrak Kharchhu Lhakhang This monastery above the town is a more recent addition to the pantheon of monasteries in Jakar.
-The abbot, Namkhai Nyingpo Rinpoche, is a very highly respected teacher in Bhutan and speaks some English.
+- Lhodrak Kharchhu Lhakhang: Located above the town, this monastery is a more recent addition to the Jakar monastery complex.
+The abbot, Namkhai Nyingpo Rinpoche, is a highly respected teacher in Bhutan and speaks some English.

-- Tamshing Lhakhang.
-A monastery established in 1501 by the esteemed Buddhist treasure-reveller Pema Lingpa.
-The two story building contains frescoes, and has a very low ceiling (apparently Pema Lingpa was very short!)
-In addition, there is 500-year-old suit of metal chain made by Pema Lingpa located on the first floor.
-It is considered auspicious to circumambulate the temple three times with the chain draped over the back and shoulders.
+- Tamshing Lhakhang: Founded in 1501 by the revered Buddhist treasure revealer, Pema Lingpa, this monastery features a two-story building with frescoes and a notably low ceiling (Pema Lingpa was reportedly quite short!).
+A 500-year-old metal chain suit created by Pema Lingpa is displayed on the first floor.
+It is considered auspicious to walk around the temple three times while draped in the chain.

-- Zangtopelri Lhakhang.
-Consecrated in 2008, this latest addition to the sacred sites in the area houses a two-story high mandala representing Guru Rinpoche's Copper Colored Mountain.
-Zangtopelri is a short walk from Kuje Lhakhang.
+- Zangtopelri Lhakhang: Consecrated in 2008, this more recent addition to the sacred sites in the area houses a two-story mandala representing Guru Rinpoche’s Copper Colored Mountain.
+Zangtopelri Lhakhang is a short walk from Kurje Lhakhang.

 For information on customs and symbols in Buddhism, see: Buddhism